 T-Shirts have become a very popular product to make and sell online, most likely because you can start with little to no cost upfront.
-Sites like Teespring, Spreadshirt, and Zazzle provide a way to get going designing your own tees and making money right away.
+Sites like Teespring, Spreadshirt, Redbubble, and Teemill provide a way to get going designing your own tees and making money right away.

 Learn more about making money by designing T-Shirts here.